jshmattos/holbertonschool-higher_level_programming/0x11-python-network_1/README.md

 ## Requirements

-- All files are executed with Ubuntu 14.04 LTS using Python3 (version 3.4.3)
+- All files are created and executed on Ubuntu 14.04 LTS using Python3 (version 3.4.3)
 - All Python code is linted with PEP 8 style guide (version 1.7.\*)

 ## Tasks